Housing advice for young people aged 16 to 25

 Help from social services

 Have you been in care?
-Social services can help children who have spent at least 13 weeks in care between your 14th and 18th birthdays, with at least one day being while you were 16 or 17.
+Social services can help if you spent at least 13 weeks in care between your 14th and 18th birthdays.
+At least one day must have been when you were aged 16 or 17.

-Being in care includes living with a foster family or residential children’s home or with a family member, after being placed there by social services.
+Being in care includes living with a foster family, in a residential children’s home, or with a relative through a social services placement.

 Your pathway plan

 You should have a pathway plan.
-This is a document created with your social worker that shows how you will move to independent living.
-It should state:
+You create this document with your social worker.
+It explains how you will move to independent living.

-• how social services will support you and what other support is available
+• the support social services will provide and what other support is available

-• what will happen if things don’t go according to the plan.
+• what will happen if things do not go to plan

-It should include where you will live, what money you will live on and a plan for your education, training or employment.
+It should include where you will live, how you will manage your money, and your plans for education, training, or employment.
 Social services must review your plan every six months and update it if your needs change.

 Personal advisor

-If you don’t know who your personal adviser is, contact the social services area who looked after you.
-Or, ring Coram Voice for advice, on freephone number 0808 800 5792.
+If you do not know who your personal adviser is, contact the social services team that supported you.
+You can also contact Coram Voice for advice on 0808 800 5792.

 Staying put

-If your foster family agree, you could continue to live with them.
-Social services should provide advice, assistance, and support to make sure this arrangement works.
+If your foster family agrees, you can stay living with them.
+Social services should offer advice, assistance, and support to help make this arrangement work.

-The Thrive 16+ service offers housing related support and accommodation for children in care and care leavers.
-It also supports other young people who have no involvement with children’s social care but are homeless, eligible and reason to believe in priority need under homelessness legislation.
+The Thrive 16+ service provides housing support and accommodation for children in care and care leavers.
+It also supports other young people who are homeless and meet priority need criteria.

-This service is for young people aged between 16 and 25.
-The service can help with:
+The service is for young people aged 16 to 25.
+It can help with:

-• Emergency accommodation if you are in a housing crisis and need accommodation at very short notice.
+• Emergency accommodation if you are in crisis and need a place to stay at short notice

-• Mediation to help to rebuild connections with family where that is appropriate.
+• Mediation to help rebuild family relationships, where suitable

 • A range of supported accommodation in Taunton, Minehead, Bridgwater, Frome, Street, Shepton Mallet and Yeovil.
 Generally, the accommodation will be laid out in such a way that you have your own bedroom but share other facilities with other young people as well as self-contained flats in some areas.
 Some of the accommodation is staffed 24 hours a day whilst some is generally unstaffed but with regular visits from support workers.